JoukeVerlinden/RoomKit-3D-scanning-adapted-example/README.md

 ## Overview

 - Note: This adapted sample code project is associated with WWDC22 session [10127: Create parametric 3D room scans with RoomPlan](https://developer.apple.com/wwdc22/10127).
-- Note 2: there are some adaptations due to the incorrect behaviour
+- Note: Furthermore, there are some adaptations due to the incorrect behaviour of iOS 14 since beta 4

 ## Configure the sample code project